 Data shows that older adults with one or more disability are at higher risk of being in poverty than other older adults.
-There are over 9,000 older adults (65+) with disability that are below the FPL, which is approximately 11% of the population of older adults with disability.
-The higher percentage of older adults with disability suggests they are more likely to encounter poverty than their non-disabled counterparts.
+There are over 9,000 older adults (65+) with disability that are below the FPL, which is approximately 11% of the population of older adults with disability361.
+Compared to just 7% of the non-disabled senior population who are below the FPL, the higher percentage of older adults with disability suggests they are more likely to encounter poverty than their non-disabled counterparts362.
 Individuals with a disability can often experience threats to health and wellbeing overlooked by the general public, such as difficulties finding appropriate home accommodations or adequate healthcare.
-Of the 150,000 people in SCC with one or more disabilities, over 76,000 are 65 years or older (69%).
+Of the 150,000 people in SCC with one or more disabilities, over 76,000 are 65 years or older (69%)363.

-Across all nine focus groups, all groups mutually agreed that access to affordable healthcare/medical care, transportation and information dissemination was the most important.
-Additionally, focus group participants stressed the importance of advocacy and support when dealing with issues of discrimination generally and specifically related to housing, financial assistance, employment, and medical care.
-As mentioned by individuals with a disability who participated in the focus groups, adults with disabilities may face challenges to accessing information and resources due to the materials not being available in the appropriate formats (such as audio or touch screen reading formats).
+Across all nine focus groups, all groups mutually agreed that access to affordable healthcare/medical care, transportation and information dissemination was the most important364.
+Additionally, focus group participants stressed the importance of advocacy and support when dealing with issues of discrimination generally and specifically related to housing, financial assistance, employment, and medical care365.
+As mentioned by individuals with a disability who participated in the focus groups, adults with disabilities may face challenges to accessing information and resources due to the materials not being available in the appropriate formats (such as audio or touch screen reading formats)366.

 Read the full narrative in the needs assessment describing the challenges adults with disabilities may face in Section 5.1.1.
-Economic Indicators, Section 5.1.3 Vulnerable Older Adult Population which includes credible reports and Section 5.2 4 Needs of Local Older Adults that describes the Adults with Disabilities focus group findings.
+Economic Indicators, Section 5.1.3 Vulnerable Older Adult Population which includes credible reports and Section 5.2.4 Needs of Local Older Adults that describes the Adults with Disabilities focus group findings.
 The sections support the summary outlined above, identifying Adults with Disabilities as a vulnerable population.